Los Angeles Rams: NFL champions (1951)

-Chuck Knox/Ray Malavasi years (1973-1982)
+Chuck Knox/Ray Malavasi years (1973–1982)

 The Rams' head coach for this run was Chuck Knox, who led the team through 1977.
 His teams featured unremarkable offenses carried into the playoffs annually by elite defensive units.
-The defining player of the 1970s L.A.
-Rams was Jack Youngblood.
+The defining player of the 1970s Los Angeles Rams was Jack Youngblood.
 Youngblood was called the 'Perfect Defensive End' by fellow Hall of Famer Merlin Olsen.
-His toughness was legendary, notably playing on a broken leg during the Rams' run to the 1980 Super Bowl.
+His toughness was legendary, notably playing on a broken leg during the Rams' run to the Super Bowl following the 1979 NFL season.
 His blue-collar ethic stood in opposition to the perception that the Rams were a soft 'Hollywood' team.
 However, several Rams players from this period took advantage of their proximity to Hollywood and crossed over into acting after their playing careers ended.
 Most notable of these was Fred Dryer, who starred in the TV series Hunter from 1984 to 1991, as well as Olsen, who retired after 1976, starred in Little House on the Prairie.
 During the 1977 off-season, the Rams, looking for a veteran quarterback, acquired Joe Namath from the Jets.
 In spite of a 2–1 start to the regular season, Namath's bad knees rendered him nearly immobile and after a Monday night defeat in Chicago, he never played again.
-With Pat Haden at the helm, the Rams won the division and advanced to the playoffs, but lost at home to Minnesota.
+With Pat Haden at the helm, the Rams won the division with a 10–4 record and advanced to the playoffs, but lost at home to Minnesota 14–7.
 Chuck Knox left for the Bills in 1978, after which Ray Malavasi became head coach.
 Going 12–4, the team won the NFC West for the sixth year in a row and defeated the Vikings, thus avenging their earlier playoff defeat.
 However, success eluded them again as they were shut out in the NFC Championship by the Cowboys.